instrumentisto/rust-incubator/README.md

 Before starting go [through orientation][Orientation] and [fork][how to fork] the repository as [template][Fork As Template].

+## Submitting Solutions

+Each chapter/step of the bootcamp must be submitted as a separate [PR (pull request)][PR] with a relevant title.
+Upon completion, mark the step as complete in the README's curriculum.
+Note that each step is a [Cargo workspace member][workspace], which means you can run/test it from the project root (i.e. `cargo run -p step_1_8`).
+We highly recommend using tools like [rustfmt] and [Clippy] while you're writing your [Rust] code.

+Don't hesitate to approach your mentor/lead with questions.
+However, keep in mind that you may not receive a straightforward answer.
+Instead, you'll be guided towards a direction for your own exploration.
+Remember, in this learning journey, _it is primarily the mentor/lead who poses the questions, expecting comprehensive and precise responses._

 ## Curriculum

-Each step must be performed as a separate [PR (pull request)][PR] with an appropriate name and check-marked here in README's schedule after completion.
-Each step is a [Cargo workspace member][workspace], so you can run/test it from the project root (i.e. `cargo run -p step_1_8`).
-Consider using [rustfmt] and [Clippy] when you're writing [Rust] code.

-Each step has an estimated time for completion.
-If any deeper investigation on the step's theme is needed by you, then it's on your own.

-Do not hesitate to ask your mentor/lead with questions, however, you won't receive any concrete answer, but rather a direction for your own investigation. _Mentor/Lead is the one who asks questions here, demanding concrete and complete answers._

 - [ ] [0.
 Become familiar with Rust basics][Step 0] (1 week)
 - [ ] [1.
 Concepts][Step 1] (2 weeks)